EriEdF/Simple-Lineweaver-Burk/README.md

 | 0.0065 | 80  |
 | ...    | ... |

-Input your data or run without arguments to automatically use sample_data.csv
+Input your data as an argument (or run without to automatically use sample_data.csv)
 ```
 $ python main.py `your_data.csv`
 ```

-# Interpretation of output
+# Interpretation
 Nice and fast way to distinguish different types of enzyme inhibition.
 Using the Lineweaver–Burk equation for the determination of Km and Vmax is not recommended.

 ![Enzyme_Inhibition](https://upload.wikimedia.org/wikipedia/commons/8/87/Enzyme_Inhibition_lineweaver-burk_plots.gif)

 Bizz1111, CC0, via Wikimedia Commons